How did Jimmy Goldsmith build the third largest food company in Europe and become the fifth richest man in Britain?

 Following his army service Goldsmith returned to France to discover that the family fortune had been depleted.
 He entered into business with his brother as a pharmaceutical product wholesaler, and found success marketing cortisone tablets.

 Goldsmith eloped with Isabel Patino, the daughter of a Bolivian tin magnate, in 1953.
-His young wife died from complications due to childbirth in 1954.
+His young wife died from complications due to childbirth the following year.
 Goldsmith was ridden with grief, and threw himself into his work with an almost manic energy.

-Goldsmith began to manufacture generic medicines such as antacids at prices that undercut the large drug producers.
+Goldsmith began to produce generic medicines such as antacids at prices that undercut the large drug manufacturers.
 The business was successful and profitable, but it grew so fast that it ran into liquidity issues, forcing Goldsmith to sell out to Laboratoires Roussel in 1957.

 Goldsmith later commented, “I had little business sense then, just a lot of nervous energy”.
 The loss of his first venture instilled in Goldsmith a fear of failure which was to subsequently motivate him.
 Goldsmith won the licence to market Prednisolone, an anti-inflammatory drug, in Britain.

 Goldsmith partnered with Selim Zilkha (1927 – 2022) to acquire Lewis & Burrows, a 28-branch pharmaceutical chain, from Charles Clore (1904 – 1979) in 1959.
 Goldsmith relocated to London in order to manage the business.

 Zilkha and Goldsmith next acquired the 50-strong chain of W J Harris, pram and nursery furniture specialists, in 1961.
 The business was renamed Mothercare.
 Stretched for capital, Goldsmith sold his retail holdings stake to Zilkha in order to concentrate on pharmaceuticals in 1962.